JasonEtco/jasonet.co/src/pages/posts/probot-app-or-github-action.md

 In my testing, this Action took about **20 seconds** to complete.
 Keep in mind that this is from an `alpine` base image; a larger image would significantly impact the build time.
 Your mileage may vary, and that may not sound like a lot - but with a running Probot App, it'd be about **3 seconds**.

-It's not because Probot is better - in fact, it's way less useful. it's just faster.
+It's not because Probot is better - in fact, it's way less useful.
+It's just faster.

 **Most workflow tools need to be fast.** But that's not what Actions are for; to me, they're for powerful, do-whatever-you-need-to-do automation tools, while Probot Apps are better suited for reacting to events and making quick, _small_ API requests.